Transportation Reform in Virginia

 - Prevent wasteful and destructive highway projects such as the proposed Northern Virginia Outer Beltway Projects, the Coalfields Expressway, extensive I-81 widening, and a new U.S. 460 in the Tidewater region—costly projects that would destroy natural and historic resources, spur sprawl, and increase air and water pollution while doing little to solve traffic congestion problems.
 Instead, we are promoting more effective, less damaging options such as the Charlottesville U.S. Route 29 Solutions package of improvements;

-- Reorient transportation spending to increase funding for cleaner transportation alternatives such as transit and rail and advance key projects;
+- Reorient transportation spending to increase funding for cleaner transportation alternatives such as transit, rail and bicycle and pedestrian infrastructure, and advance key projects;

 - Reform Virginia's flawed Public Private Transportation Act, and ensure major public-private proposals such as the Interstate 66 toll lane projects in Northern Virginia include a major transit component and protect the public interest;

-- Increase funding to maintain existing roads and bridges as part of a "fix it first" strategy, improve the efficiency of existing roads, and build effective local street networks;
+- Increase funding to maintain existing roads and bridges as part of a "fix it first" strategy, improve the efficiency of existing roads, and build effective local street networks that accommodate all modes of travel;

 - Provide incentives for more efficient, cleaner vehicles and cleaner fuels;